 It takes only a brief review of conservative web sites, print media, and pundit blogs to be left with the impression of a deep frustration with liberalism.
 Not merely the disagreement with their beliefs and priorities, mind you — that is a given — but rather with their peculiar unresponsiveness to arguments of reason and logic.
-The scenario goes something like this: Some Democrat in Congress or liberal pundit makes an outrageous charge about Bush, or Iraq, or Republicans, or Christians, or whatever.
+The scenario goes something like this: Some Democrat in Congress or liberal pundit makes an outrageous charge about conservatives, or foreign policy, or Republicans, or Christians, or whatever.
 The conservative blogs explode with the news, followed shortly by detailed rebuttal of the charges, or ample testimony to prior events proving the hypocrisy of the attack.
-Well-reasoned, factual defense is the rule rather than the exception.
-Yet all to no avail.
+Well-reasoned, factual defense is generally the rule rather than the exception.
+Yet all is to no avail.
 Those on the Left either shrug, or respond with even more outrageous accusations, or go ad hominem.
 I often wonder whether all this energy and effort has accomplished anything beyond making us feel better about ourselves and venting our frustration.

 Now, before you start thinking I’m having a kumbaya moment, hear me out: we don’t understand liberals because contemporary liberalism is the new Gnosticism.

 Gnosticism as a religion is ancient–predating Christianity by at least several centuries, and coexisting with it for several more before largely dying out.
 It was in many ways a syncretic belief system, drawing elements from virtually every religion it touched: Buddhism, Indian pantheism, Greek philosophy and myth, Jewish mysticism, and Christianity.